Jericho leadership team

 Reach Mark at mark@jerichopartnership.org

 Prior to a two-year stint as Director of Corporate Communications at Origami Owl in Chandler, AZ, Lisa was served as Communications Director at Walnut Hill Community Church in Bethel for most of her 13 years there.
 A graduate of Western Connecticut State University in 1985, (B.A. in English: Writing) she worked for nearly two decades at The News-Times in Danbury as a reporter and columnist before her time at Walnut Hill.
 A food and wine enthusiastic, she loves to cook for friends and family.
 She plays the drums and serves on the worship team at Community Chapel in Oxford, CT.
-She and her husband, Mike, have six grown children, three grandchildren, and two very spoiled fur babies.
-They live in Southbury, CT, and attend Community Chapel.
+She and her husband, Mike, have six grown children, four grandchildren, and two very spoiled fur babies.
+They live in Southbury, CT.

 Reach Lisa at lisa@jerichopartnership.org